Setup Guide for Metroid Prime MultiworldGG

 Setting Up Player Options YAML File

-All players playing Metroid Prime must provide the room host with a YAML file containing the player options for their world.
-A sample YAML file for Metroid Prime is supplied in the Metroid Prime APWorld download.
-Refer to the comments in that file for details about what each setting does.
+All players participating must provide the room host with a YAML file containing the player options for their world.

 Generating a Multiworld